salanisor/role_sample_with_collections/README.md

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+Cisco's NOX and Ansible's netcommon collections.

+Run on a computer with Internet access to access and download the required collections.

+    ansible-galaxy collection install cisco.nxos

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

+    ---
-    - hosts: servers
+    - hosts: nxos
+      gather_facts: true
       roles:
-         - { role: username.rolename, x: 42 }
+          - { role: role_cisco_nxos }

 License
 -------